AitoDotAI/aitoai-config-parser/README.md

 ### Parsing modes

 The config parser supports two _modes_ for parsing.

-This allows to mark variables generally as either `required` or `optional`.
-Additionally a mode `production` is supported.
-When using `production` variables are optional _unless NODE_ENV === 'production'_.
-This is to help avoid bloated env files during local testing, but still benefiting from the variable checking.
+1. `development`
+1. `production`

+In `development`-parsing the variables are fetched from env variables, env-file, and finally from the defaults-file, in this particular order.
+Once the variable is found, this value is validated against the rule-set.
+The default default file is ' `.env.defaults` and is versioned.

+In `production`-parsing the the "production" values will not use the defaults file.
+Hence, these variables *must be set in the application config*.
+The parsing uses firstly the env-variables, secondly the main config file.
+The defaults file *is not used*.

+These modes allow storing e.g. local passwords in the defaults, but ensuring they are set in the live config.

+Note: The default values are still expected to be a valid value

 ## Using and Contributing